-Y generation in China is composed of 400 millions of young people.
+Y generation in China is composed of 400 million young people.
 They were born between the 1980s and 1990s.
 This generation is five times bigger than the United States.
 More than 25 percent of them have a great education.
-Therefore, they have more opportunities comparing to the older generations.
+Therefore, they have more opportunities compared to the older generations.
 This group has a significant impact on the Chinese market.
 They represent a key demographic group because they constitute 1 third of the Chinese population of the country.
 Chinese young consumers have a growing interest in products of higher quality.
 The economy of the country should overpass the American economy by 2028.

 The Chinese economy is driven by this generation but also transformed by this generation.
 National companies and big foreign giants are fighting very hard to seduce these new demanding and disloyal consumers.
 The competition is very fierce.
-If you want to get their trust, you should understand them in the best way as possible.
-Three years ago digital native represented 73% of online buyers.
+If you want to get their trust, you should understand them in the best way possible.
+Three years ago digital natives represented 73% of online buyers.
 Most of them buy a lot of things on their smartphones.

 Who are they?

 The user experience offered by social media and online shopping is no part of these young consumers’ life.
 When they go shopping they want to have personalized service.
 They also want to have the possibility to try the service or good on their phone at first.
 Payment platforms take an important part in their purchase.
 In 2016, the Y generation spent 5.5 billion $ on Alipay, Tenpay, and QQ wallets.